sahithreddya/CoffeeQuality/README.md

 ## Exploratory Data Analysis
 ### Looking at data distribution for all numeric variables
-Most of the variables seem to have a healthy bell curve.
-The variables without bell curves will be looked at again after a correlation matrix is created.
+Most of the variables have a healthy bell curve.
+The variables without bell curves will be looked at again after creating a correlation matrix.
 <p align="center"><img src="https://github.com/user-attachments/assets/dfbae0c8-8b22-4913-ba27-dba8d72b6b61" width=600/></p>

 ### Visualizing Average Total Cup Points by Country
->_Total Cup Points_ is the value which tells us the quality of the coffee bean.
+>_Total Cup Points_ is the value that tells us the quality of the coffee bean.

-The average __Total Cup Points__ value for each country seems to be very close to each other.
-This is apparent in the __low Standard Deviation__ value seen above.
-This means that the overall quality of coffee in this dataset is towards the higher end.
-This also means that differentiating the quality between two cups will be a challenge for any _Q Grader_(a professional coffee taster).
+The average __Total Cup Points__ value for each country seems very close to each other. which is apparent in the __low Standard Deviation__ value seen above.
+This statistic may inform us that the overall quality of coffee in this dataset is on a higher end, which also means that differentiating the quality between two cups will be challenging for any _Q Grader_(a professional coffee taster).

 <div style="display: flex; justify-content: center" align="center"><img src="https://github.com/user-attachments/assets/04f270c0-692a-44c7-bf9c-dffeb0222f7c" width="45%"/><img src="https://github.com/user-attachments/assets/1eb2eb3b-a14c-4dc5-b601-25c16a38e296" width="45%"/></div>

-### Visualizing Average Altitude of each Country where Coffee is grown
+### Visualizing the Average Altitude of each Country where Coffee is grown
-The average altitude of fields where coffee is grown is greatest in Vietnam and least in Taiwan.
+The average altitude of fields where coffee is grown is most significant in Vietnam and least in Taiwan.

 <div style="display: flex; justify-content: center" align="center"><img src="https://github.com/user-attachments/assets/0def31e4-2fd2-4b93-abab-9e993b7d1a0c" width="45%"/><img src="https://github.com/user-attachments/assets/02bba2e6-3d5b-456b-b1da-0db54426c9ad" width="45%"/></div>

 ### Visualizing no. of Unique Coffee types from each country
 Interestingly, Taiwan has the most coffee types in this dataset by a mile.
-After doing some research, Taiwan is not even in the top 10 of most coffee producing nations in the world.
-This means it is important to keep in mind that the data in this dataset cannot be relied on for making general assumptions towards coffee quality.
+After doing some research, I found that Taiwan is not even among the top 10 coffee-producing nations in the world.
+Thus, it is important to keep in mind that the data in this dataset cannot be relied on to make general assumptions about coffee quality.

 <div style="display: flex; justify-content: center" align="center"><img src="https://github.com/user-attachments/assets/216e99c4-7317-4aba-9d41-d028ff418536" width="45%"/><img src="https://github.com/user-attachments/assets/1d4eb30d-e5bb-448f-988e-f690e9789c81" width="45%"/></div>